minetest/dev.luanti.org/content/for-creators/l-system-trees.md

 ---
-title: Introduction to L-system trees
+title: L-system trees
 aliases:
 - /Introduction_to_L-system-trees
 - /introduction-to-l-system-trees
 - /content-dev/introduction-to-l-system-trees
 ---

-# Introduction to L-system trees
+# L-system trees
 Luanti has two types of trees built in: Small simple ones like the trees in the vanilla Minetest Game, and more complex ones generated using a L-system and a tree definition.
 L-system trees can be spawned with `core.spawn_tree` and are defined by a `treedef` table.

 The following chat log might be helpful in understanding how L-system trees work: [#minetest 2013-08-08](http://irc.minetest.ru/minetest/2013-08-08#i_3250058)